††††† 501 KAR 3:090. Medical services.

 ††††† (12) Each jail shall have a written policy and procedure outlining jail personnel response to detainees who are at risk for suicide or have attempted or completed suicide.

 ††††† (13) Emergency medical, vision, and dental care shall be available to all prisoners commensurate with the level of care available to the community.

 ††††† (14) Medical research shall not be permitted on any prisoner in the jail.

 ††††† (15) Access to the prisoner's medical file shall be controlled by the medical authority and the jailer.
 The medical record shall be separate from custody and other administrative records of the jail.

 ††††† (16) The jail shall follow informed consent standards in the community for prisoner care.

-††††† (17) The jailer or designee shall notify the coroner, if a prisoner dies while in the jailís custody, to allow for a postmortem examination pursuant to KRS 72.025.
+††††† (17) The jailer, jail administrator, or jail personnel shall notify the coroner, if a prisoner dies while in the jailís custody, to allow for a postmortem examination pursuant to KRS 72.025.

 ††††† (19) The jail shall have first aid kits available at all times.

 ††††† (20) A prisoner who has been prescribed treatment by a recognized medical authority and cannot receive that treatment in the jail shall be moved to another confinement facility that can provide the treatment or may be moved to a hospital.